Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Discussion

 \subsection{Effectiveness of Keyword-based Filtering}

-The results of RQ1 in Section~\ref{subsectionRQ1} indicate that keyword-based filtering is highly effective for removing Non-ATD issues from large datasets, as shown by accuracy rates between 83\% and 85\%.
-This outcome demonstrates that targeted keyword selection, when grounded in expert-validated ATD examples, can serve as an efficient and scalable tool for initial data reduction.
+The results of RQ1 in Section~\ref{subsectionRQ1} indicate that keyword-based filtering is highly effective for removing Non{-}ATD issues from large datasets, as shown by accuracy rates between 83\% and 85\%.
+This outcome demonstrates that targeted keyword selection, when grounded in expert-validated ATD examples, can serve as an efficient and scalable approach for initial data reduction.
 By filtering out most irrelevant issues, keyword-based methods significantly decrease the manual effort required in subsequent annotation phases.

-However, the recall for identifying True-ATD issues remains low, with only 21\% to 33\% of such cases successfully detected.
-This finding highlights a critical limitation: keyword-based filtering alone is not sufficient to capture the full range of architectural technical debt expressions present in issue trackers.
+However, the recall for identifying True{-}ATD issues remains low, with only 21\% to 33\% of such cases successfully detected.
+This finding highlights a critical limitation: keyword-based filtering alone is not sufficient to capture the full range of ATD expressions in issue trackers.
 This result is consistent with findings from Maldonado et al.~\cite{da2017using}, who reported that keyword patterns also achieved low recall when identifying SATD in code comments.

 Many ATD instances are articulated through nuanced or project-specific language, which frequently falls outside the boundaries of even the most carefully constructed keyword lists.
 As a result, a substantial proportion of actual ATD cases remain undetected when relying solely on keyword-based techniques.
-Additionally, the observed high false positive rates suggest that there is considerable lexical overlap between ATD and Non-ATD issues, complicating the task of accurate identification through simple lexical cues alone.
+Additionally, the observed high false positive rates suggest that there is considerable lexical overlap between ATD and Non{-}ATD issues, complicating the task of accurate identification using simple lexical cues alone.

 These findings indicate that while keyword-based filtering is valuable for narrowing down the annotation workload, it cannot be considered a standalone solution for robust ATD detection.
-Its primary strength lies in acting as an initial triaging mechanism that makes large-scale annotation projects more tractable and cost-efficient.
+Its primary strength lies in serving as an initial triage mechanism, making large-scale annotation projects more tractable and cost-efficient.
 To achieve comprehensive and precise identification of architectural technical debt, it is essential to integrate keyword-based filtering with more advanced methods, such as supervised learning models or semantic analysis techniques.
 These approaches can leverage context and capture implicit indicators of ATD that are not accessible through keywords alone.